 If you want more details about the projects that are listed, switch to detail view.

-Click .
+When you have made your choice, click .
 SooSL will ask you to confirm the deletion:

 If successful, you will see this dialog:

 If you want to see more information about the project files that you might delete, click Detail View in the top-right corner of the dialog.
-You will see more columns
+You will see more columns.

 These columns show you more information:

 If you know where the files for the dictionary project are stored, you can delete those files outside SooSL.
-You can use the tools you normally use to delete files.

 Created with the Personal Edition of HelpNDoc: Free CHM Help documentation generator